stratus-meridian/sm_dev_portal/README.md

 |**Custom Modules/ Themes**          |`/web/modules/custom/` and `/web/themes/custom/`|All your custom code should live here|

+## Update/Upgrade to Latest version
+If you are updating/upgrading your existing Stratus Meridian Developer portal to its latest version, please read the following documentation which you can find on the profile's source code under **docs** folder.

+Filename: **guides-for-updating-sm-dev-portal-to-latest-version.docx**

 ## Running the Build Script

 The theme used in this installation profile (sm_dev_portal_theme) is using [GulpJS](https://gulpjs.com/) to compile and bundle SASS and JS as well as minifying it.